 At VMware, when we care about something, we believe in driving for measurable improvements.
 By measuring our progress, we see how far we have come and how far we still have to go.
 Thank you for joining us on our journey.

-VMware is deeply committed to working across the industry to building communities for women in tech and growing the next generations of women leaders.
+VMware is deeply committed to working across the industry to building communities in tech and growing the next generations of women leaders.

 VMware founded the Women Transforming Technology (WT2) conference in 2016, to bring together industry leaders and community organizations committed to gender diversity at all levels across the tech industry.